• September 28, 2024

 Reinvestment risk occurs when cash flows from bonds, such as coupon payments, need to be reinvested at lower interest rates, particularly in a declining rate environment.
 This can significantly impact overall returns, especially for longer-term bonds that produce periodic interest payments.

-See also What Are the Characteristics of Green Bonds?
+See also What Are the Benefits of Investing in Bond ETFs?

 Inflation Risk